-Defiant separatist leaders reiterate call for Catalan independence ahead of march
+Defiant Catalan separatists call for independence

 A poll published in July by a public Catalan institute showed support for an independent Catalonia at its lowest level in two years, with 48.3% of people against and 44% in favor.

-Reporting by Joan Faus, Ingrid Melander, Jose Elias Rodriguez and Belen Carreño, Editing by Ingrid Melander and Angus MacSwan
+Additional reporting by Jose Elias Rodriguez, Belen Carreño, Paoloa Luelmo; Editing by Angus MacSwan